 What is rosacea?

-While rosacea can affect anyone, it most often occurs in fair-skinned people between 30 and 50 years old, and generally affects more women than men.
+While rosacea can affect anyone, it most commonly occurs in fair-skinned women over the age of 30.

 What are some common rosacea signs and symptoms?